BLOG

 Plan for seasonal fluctuations

-If your business has predictable seasonal peaks and troughs, make sure you set aside funds during periods of high revenue to cover the leaner months.
+If your business has predictable seasonal peaks and troughs, having a contingency plan is vital.
+Make sure you set aside funds during periods of high revenue to cover the leaner months.

 For instance, if you run a retail business, you might experience higher sales around the holiday season, So, planning for those months after the holidays, when sales are slower, is essential.